youpy-org/youpy/README.md

 screenshot, where
 the player control the "Hand" sprite at the bottom of the stage to catch the bouncing ball sprite.
-The player scores one point each time the ball touches the top edge and loses when the ball touches the bottom edge.
+The player scores one point each time the ball touches the top edge.
+The game is over when the ball touches the bottom edge.

 ![BallBar screenshot](doc/ballbar-screenshot.png)